 Recently, Gondwana’s Polar Bear tour was featured in an article on Family Travel and MSN.
 The post, “11 places to see before they disappear,” focused on places that are being negatively impacted by climate change.
 Some places on the list might surprise you, such as the American Prairie Reserve in Montana, but others you’ve probably already heard about, including the Arctic Circle—which is warming nearly twice as fast as the global average.
 That’s where our tour comes in.
 We bring our travelers to the northernmost human settlement in Alaska so that they can experience this unique environment and talk to the people who are affected by this issue the most.

 Most tours only show travelers the very basics of the places they visit, while Gondwana Ecotours takes the time to educate people on the unique culture, customs, and ecology of every place we go.
 You’ll get a real feel for what it’s like to live in a world that is totally different from your own.

-On our Polar Bear tour you’ll be traveling with Fred Vreeman, an engineer and environmental scientist.
+On our Polar Bear tour, you’ll be traveling with Fred Vreeman, an engineer and environmental scientist.
 He is incredibly knowledgeable about the area and is an excellent resource for all of your questions.
-For our polar bear viewing expeditions, you’ll travel with Bruce Inglangasak, an experienced wildlife guide and native Inupiat Eskimo.
+For our polar bear viewing expeditions, you’ll travel with Bruce Inglangasak, a native Inupiat Eskimo and experienced wildlife guide.
 He will be able to give you insights into native Inupiat culture as well as the polar bears that you’ll be viewing.
 Further into the tour, we’ll also meet an environmental author and activist and visit with tribal elders to learn more about the ancient practices of their tribe.
 Every step of our tour is designed to help you learn about the Arctic, its ecosystem and its people.